baarkerlounger/Air-Quality/README.md

 <br />
 <br />

-The values do seem a little on the high side.
-I'm unsure whether that's a poor reflection of the air quality in a small city centre flat or whether the sensor itself needs calibrating down a bit.

 If you want to have a go at putting something similar together you can follow the [Setup Guide](Setup_Guide.md).